30 Things You're Doing Wrong That Will Kill Your Marriage

 For instance, do you spend a significant amount of the day commuting?
 Or do you leave the dirty dishes in the sink for your partner to take care of later?
 How about binge-watching?
 Is that a go-to activity of yours?
 Yep, these are all big relationship no-nos.
-So read on to learn the insidiously destructive behaviors to avoid, and for more tips on keeping your life from falling apart at the seams, check out The 50 Worst Pet Peeves That Grind on Relationships.
+So read on to learn the marriage mistakes to avoid.

-Being a material girl might work for Madonna, but it’s not going to work for you if you want your relationship to last.
+Being a material girl might work for Madonna, but it's not going to work for you if you want your relationship to last.
 One study from researchers at Brigham Young University found that married individuals with higher levels of materialism had less satisfying marriages.
 In a similar vain, the study determined that materialism was more closely related with possession-oriented happiness than relationship-oriented happiness.
-“As the pursuit of money and possessions are prioritized, it appears that other dimensions of life, such as relationships, are emphasized,” study author Jason Carroll told Science Daily.
+"As the pursuit of money and possessions are prioritized, it appears that other dimensions of life, such as relationships, are emphasized," study author Jason Carroll said in a press release.

 When one partner snores, the other is left to toss and turn all night, and the lack of sleep leads to fights and feelings of dissatisfaction.
 In fact, one study from the Sleep Disorders Center at Rush University Medical Center found that when a husband suffers from sleep apnea, the marriage is the real victim.

-“The wife’s sleep is indeed deprived due to the husband’s noisy nights,” Rosalind Cartwright, PhD, told Science Daily.
-“The lack of sleep for both partners puts a strain on the marriage and creates a hostile and tense situation.”
-Luckily, Dr. Cartwright’s study also showed that, when the snoring spouse underwent treatment for two weeks, the other partner’s marital satisfaction score improved by 93 percent.
-Snorers, don’t ruin your marriage over something silly: Check out The 5 Reasons You’re Snoring Every Night—And How to Stop It.
+"The wife's sleep is indeed deprived due to the husband's noisy nights," study author, Rosalind Cartwright, said in a press release.
+"The lack of sleep for both partners puts a strain on the marriage and creates a hostile and tense situation."
+Luckily, Dr. Cartwright's study also showed that, when the snoring spouse underwent treatment for two weeks, the other partner's marital satisfaction score improved by 93 percent.
+And if you're looking for better sleep, check out Over 40?
+Here Are the Best Ways to Get a Good Night's Sleep.

 Television can rot your brain, and now scientists at Albion College are telling us that it can also ruin your relationship.
 Their research showed that individuals who believed in the relationships they saw portrayed on TV were less committed to their actual relationship and more strongly associated it with a loss of personal freedom.

-“People who believe the unrealistic portrayals on TV… think their alternatives to their spouse are relatively attractive,” study author Dr. Jeremy Osborn told Science Daily.
-“We live in a society that perpetually immerses itself in media images from both TV and the web, but most people have no sense of the ways those images are impacting them.”
+"People who believe the unrealistic portrayals on TV… think their alternatives to their spouse are relatively attractive," study author Dr. Jeremy Osborn said in a statement.
+"We live in a society that perpetually immerses itself in media images from both TV and the web, but most people have no sense of the ways those images are impacting them."

 Money issues tend to drive a huge wedge between two people, especially when those people are married and living together.
-And it’s not just a lack of money that creates problems, either—one study from Cornell University found that when a couple has equal earnings, their relationship is more likely to last.
-“Equality appears to promote stability,” study author Patrick Ishuzuka told Science Daily.
-Of course, a lack of stable finances is just as stressful, so make sure to read up on The 10 Best Budgeting Apps to Boost Your Savings.
+And it's not just a lack of money that creates problems, either—one study from Cornell University found that when a couple has equal earnings, their relationship is more likely to last.
+"Equality appears to promote stability," study author Patrick Ishuzuka said in a statement.

 It sounds counterintuitive, but you should dial down all the lovey-dovey acts of affection if you want your relationship to last.
 Why?
 Research published in Interpersonal Relations and Group Processes found that couples who divorced after seven or more years exhibited almost one-third more affection than those who stuck it out.
 The study authors speculate that this happens because that level of affection is hard to keep up.

-Sorry, fellas, but the time has come for you to finally watch The Notebook.
-And it’s not just for your partner’s sake: A three-year study analyzed couple therapy programs and found that people who watched romantic movies and discussed the relationships in them afterward had a 50 percent lower divorce rate.
+Sorry, fellas—the time has come for you to finally watch The Notebook.
+And it's not just for your partner's sake: A three-year study analyzed couple therapy programs and found that people who watched romantic movies and discussed the relationships in them afterward had a 50 percent lower divorce rate.
 Just watch the movie.

 What does taking birth control have to do with being in a stable relationship?
 Quite a bit, apparently.
 Research from the journal Psychological Science showed that women who started or stopped taking the pill while in a relationship reported lower sexual satisfaction levels than those who were always on the pill or never took it.
 Evidently, the pill has the ability to morph a woman's physical preferences, so going on or off of it in the middle of a relationship can negatively affect life in the bedroom.

 For most couples, the bedroom is the heart of the relationship.
-Neglect it, and your relationship will slowly crumble until there’s nothing left to salvage.
-Unfortunately, a staggering number of couples put their sex life on the back-burner: One study found that while 83 percent of people reported being sexually satisfied in the first six months of their relationship, only 50 percent reported the same satisfaction now.
+But unfortunately, a staggering number of couples put their sex life on the back-burner: One Chapman University study found that while 83 percent of people reported being sexually satisfied in the first six months of their relationship, only 50 percent reported the same satisfaction now.
 Those who were satisfied attributed their bedroom bliss to intimate acts like cuddling and spicing things up in the bedroom.
-If you find yourself just going through the motions in the bedroom for the sake of getting your partner off, it might be time to speak up—and try these 10 Sex Moves That Will Save Your Relationship.

 Every woman has passed a man on the street and thought to herself, "He could be cute… if he dressed a little better and cut his hair."
 But what happens when we actually pursue this almost-perfect gent?
 As our first impression could have predicted, we spend the entire relationship hoping for someone else—the perfect specimen we created in our heads—and as a result, we're never truly happy.